Marz-0/05_thirsty_33788537/README.md

 - Add persistent storage (JSON file or a database) for survey responses
 - Improve accessibility and responsive layout for forms
 - Add client-side validation and nicer UI for radio/checkbox groups

-## Licence

-This project is an educational assignment.
-Use or adapt freely for learning purposes.